 All rights reserved.

-Chapter from a book about a girl who races motorcycles.
+Chapter from "Queen of Hornets" a novel about a girl who races motorcycles.

 Inspired by a prompt from Christian Bell.